-One-half of director Morten Tyldum's historical drama is tightly packed with the tension of breaking the Enigma code.
+One half of director Morten Tyldum's historical drama is tightly packed with the tension of breaking the Enigma code.
 The other half is an intimate exploration of Turing, who was ostracized by many for his eccentric genius and (illegal at the time) homosexuality.

 Tragic yet inspirational, The Imitation Game is carried by Benedict Cumberbatch's poignant performance alongside Keira Knightley.

-5. Unbroken (2014)
+7. Unbroken (2014)

-Directed by Angelina Jolie, Unbroken traces the Olympic record-holder's life from childhood into World War II service.
+Directed by Angelina Jolie, Unbroken traces the Olympic record-holder's life from childhood to World War II service.
 When his aircraft crashed into the Pacific, Zamperini narrowly survived 47 days stranded on a lifeboat with two crew members.

 But the bad luck doesn't stop there.
 Zamperini was then held in a Japanese prisoner-of-war camp, where Imperial Officer Mutsuhiro Watanabe took a particular "liking" to him.